KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

     c: 42,
 };
 ```

+The mechanism isn't exactly a shorthand because the structure can still be initialised using field defaults even if `b` is private.
+The caller still can't interact with private fields directly so privacy isn't violated.

 When a caller doesn't supply a field value during initialisation and there is no default available then the `E0063` missing field error applies.